A fine last-minute gift for the spammer who has everything.

 If the message really seems to be from a legitimate company you recognize, such as your bank or phone company, we recommend using only the links, email addresses, and phone numbers that you already have on record to access that company, pay your bill, or make inquiries.
 Why?
 Because some "spear-phishing" emails are crafted with precision to look like the real thing, but provide phishy links, erroneous email addresses, and/or phoney phone numbers.

-Don't reply to spammers or click their "unsubscribe" links: it merely informs them that your email address is valid and worth trading to other spammers.
-Consider: if you didn't voluntarily subscribe, then you're not currently subscribed; thus "unsubscribing" is nonsense.
+No matter how incensed you may be at spammy intrusions, don't reply to spammers or click their "unsubscribe" links: it merely informs them that your email address is valid and worth trading to other spammers.
+Consider: if you never voluntarily subscribed, then you're not currently subscribed; thus "unsubscribing" is nonsense.

-Common sense says to create filters in your email client to sandbox the spam out of your workflow; but filters are often tricky to set up, limited in scope - because they mainly analyze email headers, not the sacrosanct message body - and their sheer quantity can bog down throughput, thus your email client may limit the number of filters you can create (and "chicken-and-egg" arrangements can end up trashing legitimate email).
+Common sense says to create filters in your email client to sandbox the spam out of your workflow; but filters are often tricky to set up, limited in scope - because they mainly analyze email headers, not the sacrosanct message body (wherein lies the most obvious garbage) - and their sheer quantity can bog down throughput, thus your email client may limit the number of filters you can create (and "chicken-and-egg" arrangements can end up trashing legitimate email).
 Or you can use an add-on service that you "train" by repeatedly identifying various emails as "spam" or "not spam" - Thunderbird can do either, but these two methods are incompatible.
-A third sense says to employ specialized services such as "Spam Assassin", "Mail Washer", and "Spam Fighter".
+A third sense says to employ specialized services such as "Spam Assassin", "Mail Washer", or "Spam Fighter".
 Now you have options.

 Phishing is specifically defined as an attempt to impersonate a legitimate entity - a person or business - for a fraudulent purpose.
 Thus a spam email offering a non-branded video of cute puppies, which may link to a risky landing page, isn't phishing; neither is a spam advertisement from a business - legitimate or not - for its own products and services.
 If you have determined that an email is specifically phishing, the Anti-Phishing Working Group accepts all phishing emails at reportphishing@apwg.org.